salaesteve2/42campus_inception/README.md

 - Overlay: An overlay network allows containers running on different Docker hosts to communicate with each other.
 - Macvlan: A Macvlan network allows a container to have its own IP address on the same subnet as the host machine.

-You can create and manage networks using the **`docker network`** command.
-For example, to create a new bridge network, you can use the following command:

-`docker network create my-network`

-- ressources for docker network : [https://www.youtube.com/watch?v=bKFMS5C4CG0](https://www.youtube.com/watch?v=bKFMS5C4CG0)

 ## What are DOCKER VOLUMES

 In Docker, a volume is a persistent storage location that is used to store data from a container.
 Volumes are used to persist data from a container even after the container is deleted, and they can be shared between containers.